Indonesia Air Transport

-Indonesia Air Transport (IAT or sometimes called INDOSAT) is an airline and aviation company based in Jakarta, Indonesia.
+Indonesia Air Transport (IAT or sometimes called INDAT) is an airline and aviation company based in Jakarta, Indonesia.
 It provides a wide range of aviation services to both the on and offshore oil, gas and mining industries within Indonesia and South-east Asia.
-Its main base is Halim Perdanakusuma Airport, Jakarta.
+Its main base is Halim Perdanakusuma International Airport, Jakarta.
 The company also maintain a secondary hub for its oil & gas industry clients in Sultan Aji Muhammad Sulaiman Airport, East Kalimantan, and operates limited scheduled services from Ngurah Rai International Airport on the island of Bali to the islands of Lombok and Flores.
 Indonesia Air Transport is listed in category 1 by Indonesian Civil Aviation Authority for airline safety quality.
 The Company provides air passenger and cargo transportation, aircraft hiring and leasing services, aircraft repairs, and training facilities.
 IAT also supplies aviation technical equipment and spare parts.
 It operates various types of fixed-wing aircraft and helicopters.

 Other operations include tourism charter work, photo mapping and magnometer survey missions, executive jet services, medical and medevac operation support, air cargo requirements including operations from short or unimproved airstrips, maintenance facilities in Jakarta and Balikpapan and East Kalimantan.
 Indonesia Air Transport has certification from the Department of Transportation of Republic Indonesia and Eurocopter claims over 20,000 safe flight hours on helicopter SA365 Dauphin C2.